I Want To...

 - MD, University of Vermont College of Medicine (1986)

-- Finch University of Health Sciences/Chicago Medica / Surgery (1989)
+- Rosalind Franklin University of Medicine and Science / Surgery (1989)

-- Washington University School of Medicine / Ophthalmology (1998)
+- Washington University School of Medicine in St Louis / Ophthalmology (1998)

 - Regions Hospital / Ophthalmology (1994)

-- Washington University School of Medicine / Ophthalmology (1995)
+- Washington University School of Medicine in St Louis / Ophthalmology (1995)

 - Casey Eye Institute/Oregon Health Sciences Univ / Retina (2000)